sujaldev/ACT-intranet-report/README.md

 > Fun fact: I think ACT might be using Huawei network hardware!

+## Build

+You have to add the `-shell-escape` flag for minted to work:

+> `minted` requires that LaTeX run with the -shell-escape flag.
+This has security implications; it allows LaTeX to run
+> external programs. **-shell-escape should only be used with documents that you trust.**

 ## Credits

 Thanks to [Karan Saini](https://github.com/qurbat) who suggested